 When you can’t breathe well, life can be bad.
 Allergies, infections, and/or irritation can make your nose stuffy and congested all the time.

 And when you add in structural causes of nasal obstruction, the effects can affect every area of your life.
 You may have trouble exercising or just going about your day, and you may lose sleep at night.
 Fortunately for you, Dr. Sina Joorabchi in Pembroke Pines, Florida can help.
 He’s been helping people all over the South Florida area for years.
-His clinic — conveniently located right between Miami and Ft.
-Lauderdale — is equipped with all the latest tech to make you breathe better right now!
+His clinic — conveniently located right between Miami and Hollywood — is equipped with all the latest tech to make you breathe better right now!

 When your nose is clogged or stuffy thanks to nasal obstruction, typical over-the-counter remedies don’t always help.
 That’s because nasal obstruction usually has to do with the structure of your nose as well, not just inflammation or irritation, meaning a surgical intervention is often necessary.